ICEBlock: History

+In June 2025, the app garnered attention amid protests in Los Angeles.

+In July 2025, Aaron said that the app had twenty thousand users, primarily in Los Angeles.
+After receiving media attention from Trump officials following a CNN report on the app, ICEBlock became the third-most downloaded free app in the App Store and the most downloaded free social networking app.
+Aaron told NBC News that ICEBlock had approximately 95,200 users by the beginning of July.

-In response to CNN's reporting on ICEBlock, Secretary of Homeland Security Kristi Noem stated that she was in communication with the United States Department of Justice (DOJ) to investigate the possibility of prosecuting CNN over its article.
+On July 1, 2025, in response to CNN's reporting on ICEBlock, Secretary of Homeland Security Kristi Noem stated that she was in communication with the United States Department of Justice (DOJ) to investigate the possibility of prosecuting CNN over its article.
 Tom Homan, the executive associate director of enforcement and removal operations, and Todd Lyons, the acting director of Immigration and Customs Enforcement, broadly criticized CNN for reporting on the app.
 Attorney General Pam Bondi warned Aaron to "watch out", and alleged that it could cause federal agents to be injured, although ICEBlock warns users against using the app for "inciting violence or interfering with law enforcement".
 According to Aaron, ICEBlock's legality has been attested to by several lawyers.
 Aaron's full legal name and home address was published online by right-wing figures on X over the app.

-Joshua Aaron's wife, Carolyn Feinstein, who worked for the DOJ in a division that handled bankruptcy, was dismissed.
+On July 18, 2025, Joshua Aaron's wife, Carolyn Feinstein was fired from work as a bankruptcy auditor for the United States Department of Justice in Austin, Texas.
 Aaron claimed in an interview with The Guardian that this dismissal was in retaliation against him as he individually could not be attacked having been uninvolved in any illegal act.
 Aaron alleges that she had no involvement in the development or operation of the ICEBlock app.
 According to Aaron, she was accused of lack of candor in the termination letter.
 Aaron further alleges that the app was not mentioned in the letter.
-When journalists contacted the DOJ, a prepared statement was sent out stating that she was endangering the lives of ICE agents.
+When journalists contacted the United States Department of Justice, a prepared statement was sent out stating that she was endangering the lives of ICE agents.

+On August 17, 2025, at Hackers on Planet Earth HOPE_16, developer Joshua Aaron was interviewed remotely about ICEBlock.